Calgary 2024

 Discussion led by: Deborah Yedlin, President & CEO, Calgary Chamber of Commerce

-4:05 pm Close by Jason Langrish, President, The Energy Roundtable
+4:00 pm Close by Jason Langrish, President, The Energy Roundtable

-4:15 pm Networking reception hosted by
+4:15 pm Networking reception.
+Hosted by

 Presenting Sponsor